 Text: Alternatively, using text-only is a quick and effective option, for example we used the street names of every single student at our school.

 The advantage of the street name/suburb option (or any text-based design such as ‘Windsor Primary supports the plastic bag ban’) is that it is much quicker than waiting for children to draw pictures, and the less personal style means it will appeal to a broader section of the community; you could easily sell the bags at a local farmers market.
 Obviously you can also create designs with a combination of pictures and text.

-There is a very good reason Expressions are a finalist in the 2017 Fundraising Awards – customer service is prompt, helpful and very friendly.
+There is a very good reason Expressions were the winner in the 2017 Fundraising Awards – customer service is prompt, helpful and very friendly.
 If you need help, there are in-house designers who can assist in creating your bag.
 We simply provided a spreadsheet with all the street names, and they sent back a proof within days.
 We were able to select which suburbs/streets were highlighted in the bigger print, and making changes was quick and easy.

 Once the design is approved, it takes only one to two weeks for the bags to be printed and couriered out from Queensland (freight is $20 per order).

 No money is required upfront and the invoice needs to be paid in full within 7 days of the bags arriving.

 Once you have booked, you will be sent a coordinators kit which contains everything you need to run the fundraiser including colourful flyers, posters, a customisable parents letter and stickers for each child when they complete their drawing.